fsrw45/open-source-invoice-manager/README.md

 # Open Source Invoice Manager

-A simple, professional and open-source web application for creating, managing and tracking invoices.
+A lightweight, professional and open-source web application for creating, managing, tracking and printing invoices.

 ## 🚀 Live Demo

 https://fsrw45.github.io/open-source-invoice-manager/

-> Replace the URL above with your actual GitHub Pages URL after deployment.

----

 ## ✨ Features

-- Create invoices
+- Create and manage invoices
-- Customer name management
-- Customer email management
+- Customer name and email
 - Customer mobile number
 - Invoice number
 - Invoice amount
 - Due date
 - Paid / Pending status
-- Authorized signature
+- Authorized person / signature
 - Invoice search
 - Invoice filtering
-- Print invoices
+- Print-friendly invoices
 - Delete invoices
 - Dashboard statistics
-- Browser local storage
+- Browser localStorage
-- Responsive mobile-friendly interface
+- Responsive design
 - No backend required

----
+- No external framework required

 ## 📊 Dashboard

-The dashboard provides quick information about:
+The dashboard provides an overview of:

 - Total invoices
 - Paid invoices
 - Pending invoices
-- Total paid revenue
+- Total revenue

----

-## 🧾 Invoice Information
+## 🧾 Invoice Details

-Each invoice can contain:
+Each invoice can include:

 - Customer name
 - Customer email
-- Customer mobile number
+- Mobile number
 - Invoice number
 - Amount
 - Due date
 - Payment status
 - Authorized signature

----

-## 🖨️ Print Invoices
+## 🖨️ Print & PDF

-Invoices can be printed directly from the application.
+Invoices can be printed using the browser's print functionality.

-Click the **Print** button next to an invoice to generate a print-friendly invoice.

----
+This also allows users to save an invoice as a PDF using the browser's **Save as PDF** option.

 ## 💾 Data Storage

-This project uses the browser's `localStorage` to store invoice information.
+Invoice data is stored locally in the browser using `localStorage`.

-No external database is required.
+No external database or backend server is required.

-This makes the project:
+This makes the application:

 - Lightweight
 - Easy to deploy
 - Easy to understand
-- Suitable for demos and small personal projects
+- Suitable for small businesses, demos and personal projects

----
+> Note: Because data is stored in browser localStorage, invoices are stored locally on the user's device/browser and are not synchronized between devices.

 ## 🛠️ Technologies

-This project is built with:

 - HTML5
 - CSS3
-- JavaScript
+- Vanilla JavaScript
-- Browser LocalStorage
+- Browser localStorage
+- GitHub Pages

 No framework or external dependency is required.

----

 ## 📁 Project Structure